How to Fix “No Device Drivers Were Found” Error Installing Windows?

 Opening Official Manufacturer’s Website

-Note: Ensure that you download the drivers in a .zip file format.
+Note: Download the drivers in .zip format.

 Downloading Intel Rapid Technology Driver